3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 Currently, HOMER prepared by coreboot is different than what Hostboot does:

+???

+HOMER made by coreboot isn't the same as Hostboot's, but in many cases it is closer to the math presented in Hostboot's comments.

+--

 - Hostboot uses complicated floating-point operations that in the end result in the same floor values as integer math would do
+--

-  - except sometimes intermediate values exceed `float` precision
+  - except sometimes intermediate values exceed `float` precision --

 - Hostboot has an interesting approach to rounding:

 ```